- Our Work

 - Lower Mekong Initiative (LMI)

 - Transforming Lives

 - Partnership Opportunities

 Despite many public health advancements in the region, 65 million people in Southeast Asia are at risk of malaria infection.
-An estimated 900,000 people are infected with malaria each year in the Greater Mekong Sub-region, but the true number is likely much higher because of poor detection and reporting in rural areas where the disease is common.
-Additionally, there is a growing concern about strains of the disease that are resistant to artemisinin, the most effective malaria treatment drug, especially in the Thailand-Burma and Thailand-Cambodia border regions.
+An estimated 260,000 people are infected with malaria each year in the Greater Mekong Sub-region, but the true number is likely much higher because of poor detection and reporting in rural areas where the disease is common.
+Additionally, there is a global concern about strains of the disease that are resistant to artemisinin, which is currently the most effective malaria treatment drug.

-In line with the President's Malaria Initiative (PMI) and the 2009 Lantos-Hyde Malaria Strategy, the PMI Mekong Program aims to prevent the spread of artemisinin drug resistant malaria and to move towards ultimately eliminating malaria altogether.
+In line with the President's Malaria Initiative (PMI), our program aims to prevent the spread of artemisinin drug resistant malaria and to move towards ultimately eliminating malaria altogether.
 We focus on the border areas where drug resistant malaria has been detected, with support for activities like surveillance for drug resistance, drug quality monitoring and provision of malaria services to remote and hard-to-reach communities.

 - Increasing access to diagnostic tools such as rapid test kits and ensuring patients receive quality-assured treatment regimens, as well as the promotion and use of insecticide-treated mosquito bednets -- measures which altogether have dramatically reduced malaria infection and mortality rates throughout the region.
 According to the World Malaria Report, Burma, Cambodia, Laos, Thailand and Vietnam have collectively achieved a 97 percent reduction in the annual number of deaths attributed to malaria between 2000 and 2014.